pytorch/serve/examples/xgboost_classfication/README.md

-# XGBoost Classifier for Iris DataSet
+# XGBoost Classifier for Iris dataset

 This example shows how to serve an XGBoost classifier model using TorchServe.
 Here we train a model to classify iris dataset